PROTECTION

 3. We are adopted by God.

 Romans 8:15 "For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father."
 Note that we are set free from a "bondage to fear".
-An ungodly fear of God keeps us from fellowshipping with God and receiving His promises.
+The ungodly fear that one may lose his salvation keeps a Believer from having fellowship with God and other Believers and from receiving God's promises.

 4. We are born of the Spirit.